SpartnerNL/laravel-excel-docs/3.1/imports/queued.md

 ### Explicit queued imports

-You can explicitly queue the export by using `::queueImport`.
+You can explicitly queue the import by using `::queueImport`.

 ```
 Excel::queueImport(new UsersImport, 'users.xlsx');